 How to Deal with Erectile Dysfunction in a Marriage?

 It is not the man alone who suffers when ED hits, but the woman too.
 Responsible for ruining countless relationships, erectile dysfunction is one formidable sexual disorder that all men fear alike.
-The inability to achieve and maintain an erection during sex is no less than a nightmare to men.
+The inability to achieve and maintain an erection during sex time is no less than a nightmare to men.
 Physical intimacy between couples goes out for a toss with this frustrating and troubling sexual dysfunction.

 ED and the Sexless Relationship

 Physical intimacy vitalizes the bond in a marriage.
 A dearth of sex between couples due to erectile dysfunction can strain the relationship.
 Oxytocin, the “cuddle hormone,” is released when a man and woman get physically intimate.
 Deficiency of this hormone can make you feel disconnected from your partner, put you under stress, and grow emotionally distant from each other.
-Therefore, it is of utmost importance to seek help when you face persistent difficulty in achieving and maintaining an erection.
+Therefore, it is of utmost importence to seek help when you face persistent difficulty in achieving and maintaining an erection.
 Trust us; you don’t want to find yourself stuck in sexless marriage forever.
 Get help.

 ED Is Not Uncommon